snschune/virtual_test_bed/doc/content/htgr/generic-pbr-tutorial/step1.md

 !media generic-pbr-tutorial/step1_geometry.png
         style=width:10%
         id=step1geom
-        caption=Geometry for step 1.
+        caption=Geometry for Step 1.

-### Setting the fluid properties
+### Setting the Fluid Properties

-Fluid properties are set by first defining a `HeliumFluidProperties` fluid properties object and second creating a material that inserts the fluid properties into functors (if you do not know what a functor is then click [here](https://mooseframework.inl.gov/moose/syntax/Materials/)).
+Fluid properties are set by first defining a `HeliumFluidProperties` fluid properties object and second by creating a material that inserts the fluid properties into functors (if you do not know what a functor is then click [here](https://mooseframework.inl.gov/moose/syntax/Materials/)).

-The first task is performed by the following input syntax
+The first task is performed by the following input syntax:

 !listing htgr/generic-pbr-tutorial/step1.i block=FluidProperties

-The second task is performed by the `GeneralFunctorFluidProps` object.
+The second task is performed by the `GeneralFunctorFluidProps` object:

 !listing htgr/generic-pbr-tutorial/step1.i block=Materials

-This object takes pressure and temperature provided as variables to parameters `pressure` and `T_fluid`, respectively, and computes fluid properties such as density and viscosity.
+This object takes pressure and temperature provided as variables to parameters `pressure` and `T_fluid`, respectively, and computes fluid properties, such as density and viscosity.
 Density and viscosity are named `rho` and `mu`.
 Note that `T_fluid` is set to a constant value in this input file because we do not solve the heat equation and therefore have no fluid temperature defined